 In early spring before planting, cover the soil in either aged manure or compost and allow it rot it.
 Onions are heavy feeders which need constant nourishment to produce big bulbs.

-There are a superb range of onions varieties that are easy to grow.
+If you’re looking to grow onions, thankfully, there are a superb range of varieties that are easy to grow.
 The RHS recommends growing the following varieties:

 Noted for it’s dark-skinned bulbs, Setton always produces an excellent yield and they store well.